YasmineElegily/SportsWear_DataAnalysis_NTI/README.md

 #### Spliiting the data to input(X) and output(y) then do train_test_split

 #### Data Normalization
-Since our data has a lot of outliers, I will not be using MinMaxScaler, but instead, I will use Robust Scaler
+Since our data has a lot of outliers, I will not be using MinMaxScaler, instead, I will use Robust Scaler

 #### Resampling Training data

 ## Data Modeling
-I chose XGBOOST model to solve our problem and here's why:
+I chose the XGBOOST model to solve our problem and here's why:

 #### XGBoost Features
 XGBoost is a widespread implementation of gradient boosting.